BarryCarlyon/twitch_extension_blog_series/README.md

 # Read the Blog

-You can fidn the Series on my [blog](https://barrycarlyon.co.uk/wordpress/category/twitch/extensions/extensions-series/)
+You can find the Series on my [blog](https://barrycarlyon.co.uk/wordpress/category/twitch/extensions/extensions-series/)

 # BUT MOTHER I CRAVE VIOLENCE